 • Pharmaceutical and chemical industries — to manufacture drugs to help with treatment of Parkinson's (L-dopa), hypertension (methyldopa) and heart problems (papaverine)

 • Perfumery — Francois Coty, who is known to be one the greatest perfumers of modern times, used vanilla in L'Aimant in 1927.
 Afterwards, vanilla became a staple scent in 23 percent of all quality fragrances.

 Vanilla oil has been particularly found to be useful in helping improve one's emotional and physiological health and well-being, especially when used in aromatherapy.5

 The main chemical components of vanilla oil are vanillin and traces of other constituents such as eugenol, piperonal and caproic acid.6 Vanillin and piperonal are responsible for vanilla's delicious taste and many of its beneficial health effects.

 Vanilla oil contains approximately 150 aromas, many of which are present in very small amounts.
 Vanillyl ethyl ether, acetic acid, p-hydroxybenzaldehyde and caproic acid are among the chemicals present in it.7

 In ancient Africa, healers used vanilla for stomach problems.
 The European doctors of the 16th and 17th centuries used it as an antidote for poisoning and stomach complaints, and as an aphrodisiac.

-Vanilla oil can also work as a fever reducer due to its eugenol and vanillin content, the same compounds that lessen inflammation and strengthen the body's immune system.
-12
+Vanilla oil can also work as a potential fever reducer due to its eugenol and vanillin content, the same compounds that lessen inflammation and strengthen the body's immune system.12